Sumaya198/ImprovedPortfolio/README.md

 # Updated portfolio

-A portfolio to show some of my previous work I have done as a student at the university of Birmingham coding bootcamp.
+A portfolio to show some of my previous work that I have done as a student at the university of Birmingham coding bootcamp.

 Deployed link  -> https://sumaya198.github.io/ImprovedPortfolio/